Summary

 Before starting, identify your wire path configuration.
 If the wire path is looped, disconnect the furthest loop from the controller.
 If the wire path is a star or straight run, proceed to step 1.

-- Confirm the expected mA draw for the wire path or section of wire path you are testing.
+- Confirm the expected mA draw range for the wire path or section of wire path you are testing.
 This can be done by summing the mA draw of each two-wire device downstream of your measurement location.
-Enter the device quantities from where you're taking your clamp measurement to the end of your wire path into the Two-wire Device mA Draw Reference and Calculator.
+Record device quantities from where you're taking your clamp measurement to the end of your wire path using the Two-wire Device mA Draw Reference and Calculator.

 (Two-wire device mA draw)(device quantity) = Expected mA draw*

-- Confirm that the mA draw on the red and black wires match.
+- Confirm that the mA draw on the red and black wires are close to the same (within 1% of each other).
 With your milliamp clamp meter, clamp the red wire and record the mA value.
 Do the same for the black wire.
+Point the arrow on the edge of the clamp meter away from the controller to measure the red wire, and toward the controller to measure the black wire.

 Note: When measuring mA with your clamp meter, it is important to have the wire in the center of the clamp meter (Alignment markers may be present) and perpendicular to the meter.

-Note: This should be done when system is idle. mA draw while the system is watering will be higher due to running solenoids.
+Note: This should be done when the system is idle (Not watering). mA draw while the system is watering will be higher due to running solenoids.
+Decoder communication on 15-second boundaries can also momentarily affect readings.

 - Work your way from the controller down the wire path, or use the binary search method, using the clamp meter to determine where the problem is.
 Once the problem is identified, replace splice(s) or two-wire device(s) as necessary.
+Replace all connections at the problem site — do not reuse old connectors.
 For mA measurements lower than expected, use the Device mA Draw Calculator linked above (or table below) to see how many devices could still be connected between the wire path problem and the controller.
 Target that location on your wire path first.

 Note: As you work your way down the two-wire, the expected mA draw will change as the current measured is for downstream devices only.
 Please see Two-wire mA Draw Example at the bottom of the page.
 Branch 1 indicates a small mA leak at the end of the wire path, causing our actual reading to be ~1mA higher than our expected reading.